Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Current-Induced Torques

 The resulting values of $Z_\mathrm{Oe}$ from the sinusoidal fits of $\zeta_{\mathrm{Oe}}$ are summarized in Table~\ref{tab:fieldlike}. \FeBot\ and \NiBot\ with opposite compositional gradients exhibit opposite signs, as intuitively expected.
 Yet, $|Z_\mathrm{Oe}|$ is a factor of 2 smaller for \FeBot\ compared to \NiBot.
 Furthermore, \Hom\ with nominally no compositional gradient also exhibits non-negligible $Z_\mathrm{Oe}$ with the same sign as \NiBot.

-The maximum possible dc Oersted field -- in the most extreme case, with all of the bias current flowing immediately above (or below) the FM layer -- is $|H^\mathrm{max}_\mathrm{Oe}| = |J_\mathrm{dc}| t_\mathrm{FM}/2$.
+The maximum possible dc Oersted field -- in the most extreme case with all of the bias current flowing immediately above (or below) the FM layer -- is $|H^\mathrm{max}_\mathrm{Oe}| = |J_\mathrm{dc}| t_\mathrm{FM}/2$.
 Then, the maximum magnitude of $Z_\mathrm{Oe}$ here is

 The magnitudes of $Z_\mathrm{Oe}$ [Table~\ref{tab:fieldlike}] are all well below $|Z^\mathrm{max}_\mathrm{Oe}|$.
 Our results imply that the Oersted field can account for the entire observed current-induced field.
 In other words, only a small asymmetry in current distribution is needed, with a slight difference in conductivity between the top and bottom portions of the film.
-For example, the Ni-rich bottom of \NiBot\ needs to be just $\approx$30\% more conductive than the Fe-rich top.
-Moreover, \Hom\ requires only $\approx$10\% asymmetry in conductivity.
-Even though \Hom\ has no intentional symmetry breaking, the slight conductivity asymmetry can plausibly arise, e.g., with a subtle difference between the top and bottom interfaces of \Hom.
+For example, the Ni-rich bottom of \NiBot\ needs to be just $\approx$30\% more conductive than the Fe-rich top\footnote{We find that the sheet resistance is $\approx 20 \Omega/\Box$ for a Ti/Cu-seeded and capped 10 nm thick Ni film and $\approx 24 \Omega/\Box$ for a similarly seeded and capped 10 nm thick Fe film, corroborating that Ni is slightly more conductive than Fe.}.
+Moreover, the observed current-induced field in \Hom\ requires the bottom to be only $\approx$10\% more conductive than the top.
+For instance, even though \Hom\ has no intentional symmetry breaking, the bottom Cu/\Hom\ interface may be smoother – hence exhibiting slightly less electronic scattering and higher conductivity – than the top \Hom/Cu interface.

 Some portion of the current-induced field possibly originates from spin-orbit effects (i.e., ``field-like'' SOT)~\cite{Manchon2019, Fan2014, Greening2020}.
 However, we emphasize that an uncompensated Oersted field adequately explains our observation, without invoking any additional spin-orbit field.
 It is natural to deduce that the field-like SOT is likely much weaker than the classical Oersted field torque in the FeNi samples examined here.